sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/100 - validate-extractions.md

 Notes
 ====
 Why does Sensible use validation tests rather than confidence intervals?
-Sensible's extractions are largely deterministic: with the exception of OCR-dependent output, a Sensible config always returns the same output for a given PDF input.
+Sensible's extractions are largely deterministic.
+With the exception of OCR-dependent output, a Sensible config always returns the same output for a given PDF input.
 Given this, deterministic validation tests are more useful than confidence intervals as measures of extraction quality.